Template Engine Tools (tools)

 Working with SQLite DB $tools.sqlite.*

-This tool allows you to easily and fully work with SQLite databases.
+This tool allows for easy and full-featured work with SQLite databases.
 There are three methods:

-- a method that allows you to get single information from the database using SELECT, for example:
+$tools.sqlite.get()- a method that allows you to retrieve a single piece of information from the database using SELECT, for example:

 [% res = tools.sqlite.get('results/test.sqlite', 'SELECT COUNT(*) AS count FROM test') %]

-- a method that allows you to perform operations with the database (INSERT, DROP, etc.), for example:
+$tools.sqlite.run()- a method that allows you to perform operations on the database (INSERT, DROP, etc.), for example:

 [% res = tools.sqlite.run('results/test.sqlite', 'INSERT INTO test VALUES(?)', 'test') %]

-- a method that allows you to output all data from the table, for example:
+$tools.sqlite.all()- a method that allows you to output all data from a table, for example:

 [% res = tools.sqlite.get('results/test.sqlite', 'SELECT * FROM test') %]

-When using this tool for the User agent parameter in scrapers, it is necessary to specify it explicitly:
+When using this tool for the parameter User agent in scrapers, you must explicitly specify it:

 [% tools.ua.random() %]